helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-10004-rc1-patch.md

 1. Backing up configs, data, and keys used for running the Injective Canonical Chain.
 2. Install the [Mainnet-10004-rc1-v1.4.0-1642928125](https://github.com/InjectiveLabs/injective-chain-releases/releases/tag/v1.4.0-1645352045)
-3. Start your node with the new injectived binary to fulfill the upgrade.
+3. Start your node with the new heliades binary to fulfill the upgrade.

 Upgrade coordination and support for validators will be available on the `#mainnet-validators` private channel of the [Injective Discord](https://discord.gg/injective).